Holding Back the River

-Holding Back the River is the second studio album released by Scottish pop rock quartet Wet Wet Wet.
+Holding Back the River is the second studio album released by the Scottish pop rock quartet Wet Wet Wet.
 Released on 30 October 1989, the album, intentionally written as a lyrical follow-up to the band's debut album Popped In Souled Out, spawned the singles "Sweet Surrender", "Broke Away", "Hold Back the River" and "Stay With Me Heartache" and peaked at #2 on the UK Albums Chart.

 Aside from the nine tracks found on the standard album, "How the Hell Did They Get There" appears as a hidden track on the CD and digital download versions, having previously been released as a B-side to the album's lead single, "Sweet Surrender".
 Outside of the UK, the album saw particular success in Australia, where it was certified Gold and re-released in the form of a limited edition coloured vinyl.

+"Broke Away" was released on 27 November 1989, entering the charts at number 39 the following Sunday.
+It peaked four weeks later at number 19.